DPintacasi/BCproject2/README.md

 ### Required files

 requires a file called ```config.py``` within the ETL directory containing API keys.
-The config.py needs to be of the format:
+The config file needs to be of the format:

         census_key = "your census api key"